 - Vegan: Most Polysorbate 60 is derived from vegetable-based stearic acid (like palm oil), making it vegan-friendly.
 However, some industrial grades can be animal-derived, so always check with your supplier.

-- Halal & Kosher: As long as the fatty acid source is plant-based and the facility is certified, Tween 60 is fully compatible with Halal and Kosher requirements.
+- Halal & Kosher: As long as the fatty acid source is plant-based and the facility is certified, Polysorbate 60 is fully compatible with Halal and Kosher requirements.

 Conclusion: The Verdict